 - 4. The next morning, the furnace temperature is decreased slowly (0.1 °C to 0.15 °C).
 In order to monitor the metal sample temperature, a SPRT is inserted into the cell.
 The temperature of the metal sample decreases to less than the freezing point before recalescence.
 The amounts of supercool are different from metal-to-metal. - 5.
-After recalescence the thermometer is removed from the furnace immediately and two cold (room temperature) quartz glass rods are inserted into the fixed point cell one by one, each for about five minutes. - 6.
-The preheated SPRT to be calibrated is introduced into the cell, while the furnace is kept at a stable temperature of 0.5 °C below the freezing point.
+After recalescence the thermometer is removed from the furnace immediately and two cold (room temperature) quartz glass rods are inserted into the fixed point cell one by one, each for approximately one minute. - 6.
+The first SPRT to be calibrated is introduced into the cell, while the furnace is kept at a stable temperature of 1 °C below the freezing point.
+The first SPRT is at room temperature at the time of insertion.

 This procedure provides a very stable, long freezing plateau that typically lasts for more than ten hours.
-The changes in temperature in the first half of the plateau are usually within ± 0.2 to 0.3 mK.
+The changes in temperature in the first half of the plateau are usually within $\pm 0.2$ to 0.3 mK.
 A typical freezing curve is shown in Figure 9.